looker-open-source/bqjdbc/README.md

 </dependency>
 ```

-A fat (shaded) jar is provided at the following coordinates.
+A fat (shaded) jar is also available:
 ```xml
 <dependency>
     <groupId>com.github.jonathanswenson</groupId>